 Aug.
 20, 2014

 - Avoid strenuous activity at first.
-If your appendectomy was done laparoscopically, limit your activity for the first three to five days after surgery.
-If you had an open appendectomy, limit your activity for the first 10 to 14 days after surgery.
-Ask your doctor when you can go back to your normal activity.
+If your appendectomy was done laparoscopically, limit your activity for three to five days.
+If you had an open appendectomy, limit your activity for 10 to 14 days.
+Always ask your doctor about limitations on your activity and when you can resume normal activities following surgery.

 - Support your abdomen when you cough.
-You may feel abdominal pain when you cough, laugh or make other movements.
-Place a pillow over your abdomen and apply pressure before these movements to brace yourself.
+Place a pillow over your abdomen and apply pressure before you cough, laugh or move to help reduce pain.